Azerbaijan`s Defense Ministry: Armenian armed units violated ceasefire 21 times

 AzerTAg.az

-“Armenian armed forces, located in Chinari village of Berd region, and on nameless hills in Krasnoselsk region subjected to fire the positions of the Azerbaijani Army located in Aghbulag village in Tovuz district, and Zamanli village in Gadabay district,” the ministry said.
+“Armenian armed forces, located in nameless hills in Noyemberyan and Krasnoselsk regions, subjected to fire the positions of the Azerbaijani Army located in Kamarli village in Gazakh district, and Zamanli village in Gadabay district,” the ministry said.

-“The positions of Azerbaijani Army were also fired from positions of Armenian military units located near the occupied Goyarkh village in Tartar district, Shikhlar village in Aghdam district, Kuropatkino village in Khojavand district, Kurdlar village in Fuzuli district, as well as from positions located on nameless hills in Goranboy, Tartar, Aghdam and Fuzuli districts,” the Ministry of Defense added.
+“The positions of Azerbaijani Army were also fired from the positions of Armenian military units located near the occupied Goyarkh, Chilaburt villages in Tartar district, Shikhlar and Marzili villages in Aghdam district, Nuzgar village in Jabrayil district, as well as from positions located on nameless hills in Goranboy, Tartar and Aghdam districts,” the Ministry of Defense added.

 Text contains orthographic mistake